 Although the museum is very child-friendly Play at the collection is well equipped for the little ones.
-There’s plenty of dress up outfits with a stage to act out their character.
+There are plenty of dress-up outfits with a stage to act out their character.
 Toys, crafts and more.

 #4 – Usher Gallery

-Just along from The Collection you will find the other free museum The Usher Gallery.
+Just along from The Collection, you will find the other free museum The Usher Gallery.
 It is not as child-friendly as its neighbour.
 However, it makes a good introduction to art for children and they are more than welcome.
-As well as paintings they also exhibit sculptures, decorative arts plus clocks and watches.
+As well as paintings they also exhibit sculptures, decorative arts, clocks and watches.

 #5 – New Theatre Royal Lincoln

 The New Theatre Royal is situated just a short distance away from the main shopping area.
 It was built back in 1893 and retains the original character of its interior to this day.
-The theatre has a capacity of 475 and has many family friendly shows on throughout the year, including a pantomime in the winter.
+The theatre has a capacity of 475 and has many family-friendly shows throughout the year, including a pantomime in the winter.